 Prevention of vertical talus is not possible.
 It is unlikely that anything you did during pregnancy could have caused the disorder.

 Vertical talus will not resolve by itself and needs medical attention.
 The treatment for vertical talus is similar to that of clubfoot.
 St. Louis Children’s Hospital has become the nation’s premier foot deformity clinic specializing in the nonsurgical Ponseti method for cast correction of clubfoot.
 We used our expertise to develop and advance a modified Ponseti method for the treatment of vertical talus.

 Even when well corrected through the modified Ponseti method, however, vertical talus tends to relapse.
 For that reason, parents play a key role in the success of treatment by closely following instructions for bracing and stretching.
 This requires patients to wear a brace for 23 hours a day during the first three months, and then 12-14 hours a day (naps and nighttime) for two years.
 Parents also are taught stretching exercises for their child’s foot that are done at every diaper change (at least four times a day) to maintain flexibility.

 Although the treatment process is labor intensive, it helps prevent children from having to undergo more complicated surgeries and experiencing problems with arthritis and mobility problems in adolescence and adulthood.

-Dr. Dobbs and a team of investigators are researching the genetic factors responsible for vertical talus.
+We are researching the genetic factors responsible for vertical talus.
 The ultimate goal is to discover a means of preventing the condition.